 - Sliced pork

 - Mustard leaves

 - Dried seaweed

-Keep in mind that there are much more than these toppings, so don’t be surprised with all the variety you can find in Japan.
+Keep in mind that there are many more than these toppings, so don’t be surprised with all the variety you can find in Japan.

 The most usual Onigiri fillings you will find in Japan are:

-- Many kinds of dried food, but specially dried fish
+- Many kinds of dried food, but especially dried fish

 - Small pieces of fried food

 - Some kinds of roe like pollack roe, flying fish roe and many others.